kcl-ddh/digipal/README.md

 ----

-## 2. Digipal Technologies Stack
+## 2. DigiPal Technologies Stack
-Digipal is built upon the Django Web Framework.
+DigiPal is built upon the Django Web Framework.
 The main technologies used by the project are:
 - Django as web framework and Mezzanine as CMS and Blog
 - IIPImage for the image server
 - OpenLayers as manuscripts viewer and annotator
 - Bootstrap and JQuery as front-end frameworks (with the addition of various plugins)
 - FontAwesome and Glyphicons icons

-## 3. How to set up Digipal
+## 3. How to set up DigiPal

-### Download Digipal
+### Download DigiPal
 Using GIT:

 	git clone https://github.com/kcl-ddh/digipal